Resilient CAEs: An internal audit podcast has been added to Bookmarks.

 Sandy is a visionary leader, helping internal audit departments elevate their organization to not only provide assurance, but also to advise and anticipate risks.
 She is a frequent speaker and author on governance, enterprise risk management, and internal audit.

-In upcoming episodes, Sandy will interview CAEs of some of the world’s best-known brands—starting off with Brandi Thomas, vice president of corporate audit at Delta Air Lines—and learn how they’re elevating the impact of internal audit with a different mind set powered by new technologies, insights, and methods.
+In upcoming episodes, Sandy will interview CAEs of some of the world’s most recognized brands—starting off with Brandi Thomas, vice president of corporate audit at Delta Air Lines—and learn how they’re elevating the impact of internal audit with a different mind set powered by new technologies, insights, and methods.

 Stay ahead of the curve